|

 But, Horror Rock Classics also included "Cemetery Girls" (1979) by Barnes & Barnes, a post-Zappa, pre-Devo duo best remembered for their bizarre paean to "Fish Heads."
 By including a recent record among such classics, Rhino seemed to be saying that horror rock was back to stay, and indeed it was.
 In the years that followed, grotesque groups like The Cramps, The Misfits, and White Zombie flourished while Gothic rock (beginning with Bauhaus and The Cure) turned the genre into a lifestyle.

-This page lists a handful of worthy horror rock albums (among an ocean of exploitive budget discs unleashed every October) and a crypt full of songs sure to thrill boys and ghouls of all ages...
+This page lists a handful of worthy horror rock albums (among an ocean of exploitative budget discs unleashed every October) and a crypt full of songs sure to thrill boys and ghouls of all ages...
 Do they thrill you?
 Drop me a line...

 Randy Anthony